Physical Therapy Guide to Hip Bursitis

 All physical therapists are prepared through education and experience to treat hip bursitis.
 However, you may want to consider:

-- A physical therapist who is experienced in treating people with orthopedic injuries.
-Some physical therapists have a practice with an orthopedic focus.
+- A physical therapist who is experienced in treating people with muscle, bone, and joint (musculoskeletal) injuries.
+Some physical therapists have a practice with an orthopedic or sports focus.

 You Might Also Like...